Breast cancer treatment in Denver

 Breast biopsies are necessary because they help determine if a breast mass is non-cancerous (benign) or malignant.
 Most breast biopsies reveal benign, non-cancerous results.

-There are two types of non-surgical biopsies, which are stereotactic (X-ray guided) breast biopsies and ultrasound-guided breast biopsies.
+There are two types of non-surgical biopsies, stereotactic (X-ray guided) breast biopsies and ultrasound-guided breast biopsies.
 Stereotactic breast biopsies are necessary when mammography shows a mass, a cluster of tiny calcium deposits or another area of abnormal breast tissue that the mammogram cannot confirm is non-cancerous.
 If this is the case, it may be necessary to obtain a tissue sample that can be examined to detect breast cancer cells.

 In ultrasound-guided breast biopsies, the ultrasound images will pinpoint where the breast abnormality is so cells can be collected and analyzed.
 This biopsy takes less time than stereotactic breast biopsies and is used when the breast abnormality can be detected with ultrasound.